 Buttery and sweet, these skinny raspberry shortbread bars are definitely not short on flavor!
-You’ll never be able to tell they’re made with fewer calories!
+You’ll never be able to tell they have under 200 calories per bar!!

 These raspberry shortbread bars got a makeover 😉 They’re made with fewer calories than typical shortbread bars, yet are packed full of flavor.
 You can whip these bars up with NO mixer and very little “hands on” time, and they certainly have that WOW factor!

 Don’t you guys just love desserts??
-I feel like SO many of my recipe ideas are dessert oriented lol.
-These bars though… wow!
-I’ve made them quite a few times, and every time I get just as giddy as the first time.
-They.
-Are.
-Just.
-So.
-Good!
+I’ve made these raspberry shortbread bars quite a few times, and every time I get just as giddy as the first time.
 They’re buttery, sweet but not TOO sweet, with that awesome streusel topping and topped off with a decadent drizzle of milk chocolate.

-So how on earth did I make these decadent looking bars “skinnier”?
 My secret weapon for all my no regrets baking is Born Sweet® Zing™ Baking Blend!
 Have you guys seen this product?
-Zing™ Baking Blend is made with stevia leaf extract and pure cane sugar… nothing artificial.
+Zing™ Baking Blend is made with stevia leaf extract and pure cane sugar.
 With just 5 calories per serving, it’s a great way to lighten up your recipes by sweetening with less calories!
-I use it in my morning coffee all the time, but my favorite part about it, is that it bakes and browns JUST like sugar.
+And my favorite part about it, is that it bakes and browns JUST like sugar.
 No weird taste or consistency here folks.

 In fact, I guarantee you if I made these for you, and didn’t tell you it was made using Zing, you’d NEVER be able to tell!
 All the great taste, and none of the guilt!
 Now that’s a dessert I can get behind 😉

-You can slice the cooled bars into however many servings you’d like… I typically go for 9 bars per pan, or 12 smaller bars 🙂
+You can slice the cooled bars into however many servings you’d like… I typically go for 18 smaller bars, or 9 larger ones.

 A word of caution though… once you make these bars, if you share them with anyone, they’ll be requesting them again and again…. so be prepared lol.